SanPen/GridCal/doc/md_source/topology.md

 # 🌵 Topology

-The topology processing in GridCal is handled automatically, and you need to do nothing for it to work.
+The topology processing in VeraGrid is handled automatically, and you need to do nothing for it to work.

 Branches with the `reducible` flag enabled are candidates for disappearing at the `NumericalCircuit level when computing any simulation.
 Typically, switches will be reduced, but if not they will